juandesant/Size-of-HCGs-vs-CIGs/README.md

 It has the following structure:

-    root
+    project
 	   |
 	   +- README.md: This file
+	   |
 	   +- sql: folder with SQL related-stuff
+	   |
 	   +- scripts: folder with Python scripts, other
+	   |
 	   +- workflows: folder with Taverna workflows

 Steps to reproduce